flinker-app/docsfx/docs/share-app-setup.md

 ---

-Thank you for using the SHARE app!
+Thank you for using the Protect app!
 Please share with us your feedback and ideas any time 🙏.